bertinatto/ocp-next/README.md

 ### Watcher

-For each release, we will designate a watcher to participate in the process.
-Ideally it should be the same person that will execute the rebase.

-A watcher is someone who makes sure the remaining steps outlined below are being executed without errors.

-Some manual work is required, but it shouldn't take they full daily working time.

-### Watcher

 For each OCP release, we will designate a watcher to participate in the process.
 Ideally, it should be the same person who will execute the final rebase.